 Hometown: Pittsburgh, Pennsylvania

 Dan Kurzius cofounded Mailchimp with Ben Chestnut in 2001, as a developer who also served as the company’s first support agent.
 Kurzius built Mailchimp’s support department and continues to advocate for its users through research efforts in partnership with the data science, product, and marketing teams.
 He also oversees Mailchimp’s workspace and real estate needs, making sure the office is a place where employees feel welcome and inspired.
+Software firm Intuit acquired Mailchimp for $12 billion in 2021.
 The Albuquerque, New Mexico, native was previously a DJ and sponsored skateboarder.

 Education: Self-taught LAMP (Linux, Apache, MySQL, PHP) developer

-Lynne Laube is the CEO and cofounder of Cardlytics, an advertising platform in banks’ digital channels.
-The company is based in Atlanta with offices in London, New York, San Francisco, and India.
-Since taking the company public in 2018, Laube has led Cardlytics through numerous accomplishments, including partnering with some of the largest banks in the country, increasing the platform’s reach to over 150 million monthly active users, and bolstering the leadership team and board of directors.
-Before cofounding Cardlytics in 2008 with Scott Grimes, Laube held multiple executive positions with Capital One.
+Lynne Laube recently joined Valor Ventures as operating partner.
+Valor is a growing venture capital firm supporting B2B SaaS businesses.
+She will focus on advising business founders, serving on portfolio company boards, leading Valor’s venture partner network, and attracting new talent.
+Laube was the cofounder and director of Cardlytics, an advertising platform in banks’ digital channels.
+After taking the company public in 2018, Laube led Cardlytics through numerous accomplishments, including partnering with some of the largest banks in the country, increasing the platform’s reach to over 150 million monthly active users, and bolstering the leadership team and board of directors.
+Before cofounding Cardlytics in 2008 with Scott Grimes, Laube held many positions with Capital One.